“With ‘Schmarren’ dough, you can really know if a woman has a heart.”

 This is a beautiful example of a mistake which led to a greater outcome — in this case, one of Austria’s most beloved desserts.

-As I worked my way through the recipe for the first time (which came out of an Austrian cookbook given to me by my friends at Grunwald Resort), it was a romantic adventure within itself.
+As we worked our way through the recipe the first time years ago (it was from a quite traditional Austrian cookbook, gifted by an old Austrian friend of the founder), it was a romantic adventure within itself.
 Austrians are masters at improvising and are a notably intuitive, practical and no-fuss culture.
-This recipe was a reflection of that.
-The directions included something called a dag (a tablespoon plus a little), etwas Salz (something of salt, because be romantic and take risks), warm milk (but “not too warm”) and obscure directions that somehow worked out perfectly.
+That first recipe was a reflection of that.
+The directions included something called a dag (a tablespoon plus a little), etwas Salz (something of salt, don’t worry), warm milk (but “not too warm”) and obscure directions that somehow worked out perfectly.
 Even the recipe was like magical riddle.
 That’s Austria.
 Over the years, as the Austrian region of Tirol steadily became a beloved home away from home, we have collected magical flecks of Tirolean wisdom to make it even better.

-Back in the Alps, they often leave it in the hot skillet and break it apart (much like that nervous farmer); I choose to maintain this beautiful tradition.
-Don’t dare put maple syrup on it, my Americans.
-Traditionally the recipe includes raisins, but I passionately believe that they are the worst thing to happen to humanity…so I ditched them.
+Back in the Alps, they often leave it in the cast iron skillet and break it apart (much like that nervous farmer); we choose to maintain this beautiful tradition.
+Tiroler Kaiserschmarren often includes raisins, so simply add them to the batter before pouring into skillet if you are a fan.